 3.2 Overview of the GP/FP subset

 Note: This document provides release information about the GP/FP subset.
-Release information about the map from the GP/FP subset to ICPC-2 can be found in the document July 2017 SNOMED CT to ICPC-2 mapping: Release notes.
+Release information about the map from the GP/FP subset to ICPC-2 can be found in the document SNOMED CT Refset to ICPC-2 Map Release Notes - January 2018.

 The GP/FP subset contains SNOMED CT concepts relating to two semantic data types commonly used in general/family practice electronic health records: